 Traumatic alopecia can be accompanied by the following signs and symptoms:

-Symptoms can vary depending on the kind of trauma you’re experiencing.
-For instance, if traumatic alopecia is due to traction from tight hairstyles, it can also pustules and tenting on the skin.
+Symptoms can vary depending on the kind of trauma you’ve experienced.
+For instance, if traumatic alopecia is due to traction from tight hairstyles, it can also be accompanied by pustules and tenting of the scalp skin.

 How Do You Get Traumatic Alopecia?